Can AR Embedded Visualizations Foster Appropriate Reliance on AI in Spatial Decision-Making? A Comparative Study of AR X-Ray vs. 2D Minimap: Study Design

-\para{Implementation and Apparatus.} Following similar study~\cite{2021ToTrustOrToThink}, a simulated AI was used to provide decision suggestions in applicable trials.
+Following similar work~\cite{2021ToTrustOrToThink}, a simulated AI was used to provide decision suggestions in applicable trials.
 Details of the simulated AI setup are provided in Sec.~\ref{sec:simulated_AI}.
 We developed the minimap based on high-precision CAD models provided by the building manager.
-The AR see-through visualization was developed using ARKit~\footnote{\url{https://developer.apple.com/augmented-reality/}} to scan the building and construct a 3D digital twin in Unity~\footnote{\url{https://unity.com/}}, with ARAnchor Manager ensuring proper registration of the digital model with the physical environment.
-The system is available at our public repository \url{http://public-when-ready}.

-All trials were completed using an AVP~\footnote{\url{https://www.apple.com/apple-vision-pro/}} to eliminate device-related differences and provided a high-fidelity immersive experience.
-Participants were required to have normal vision, use contact lenses, or can use the prescription inserts provided by us.
+The AR visualizations was developed using ARKit~\footnote{\url{https://developer.apple.com/augmented-reality/arkit/}} and AR Mesh Manager ~\footnote{\url{https://docs.unity3d.com/Packages/com.unity.xr.arkit@6.2/manual/arkit-meshing.html}} to scan the building and construct a 3D digital twin in Unity 6000.0.29f1, with ARAnchor Manager ~\footnote{\url{https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@6.2/manual/features/anchors/aranchormanager.html}} ensuring proper registration of the digital model with the physical environment.
+The system is available at our public repository \url{https://github.com/demoPlz/ARAIReliance}.
+All trials were completed using an Apple Vision Pro to eliminate device-related differences and provided a high-fidelity immersive experience.